MicrosoftDocs/win32/desktop-src/oe/oe-inetcsetinfo.md

 ---
 title: INETCSETINFO structure
 description: Do not use.
 Holds information about a character set.
-A client can use an IMimeInternational object to look up an INETCSETINFO for an HCHARSET. ms.assetid: 'b486fb9c-e551-4833-8c01-a7a0565dd074'
+A client can use an IMimeInternational object to look up an INETCSETINFO for an HCHARSET. ms.assetid: b486fb9c-e551-4833-8c01-a7a0565dd074
+keywords:
-keywords: ["INETCSETINFO structure Windows Mail (formerly Outlook Express)", "LPINETCSETINFO structure pointer Windows Mail (formerly Outlook Express)"]
+- INETCSETINFO structure Windows Mail (formerly Outlook Express)
+- LPINETCSETINFO structure pointer Windows Mail (formerly Outlook Express)
 topic_type:
 - apiref
 api_name: